pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

   - Does encoding and decoding of media.
   - Useful for websites that work with video and video-streaming content.
 - Azure Content Delivery Network (CDN):
+  - A content delivery network (CDN) is a distributed network of servers that can efficiently deliver web content to users.
+  - CDNs store cached content on edge servers in point-of-presence (POP) locations that are close to end users, to minimize latency.
   - Serves out static content from much faster locations.
 - Azure Active Directory:
   - Identity management
 - Microsoft Azure Redis Cache:
   - Caching engine using Redis.
   - Useful for frequently accessed content or sessions.
+  - If you want to create caches larger than 53 GB or want to shard data across multiple Redis nodes, you can use Redis clustering which is available in the Premium tier.
+  - Import/Export is an Azure Redis Cache data management operation which allows you to import data into Azure Redis Cache or export data from Azure Redis Cache by importing and exporting a Redis Cache Database (RDB) snapshot from a premium cache to a page blob in an Azure Storage Account.
 - Azure Multi-Factor Authentication:
   - Additional Authentication with mobile phone (sms), mobile app or telephone call
 - Azure Service Bus: